thuml/Large-Time-Series-Model/README.md

 ## Scalability

 By scaling, Timer achieves notable performance improvement.
-Currently, we provide the base version containing 84M paramaters that is pre-trained on 260B time points, which supports a **maximum context length of 2880**.
+Currently, we provide the base version containing 84M paramaters that is pre-trained on 260B time points, which supports a maximum context length of 2880.

 <p align="center">
 <img src="./figures/scale.png" alt="300" align=center />
 </p>

-## Futher Improvement
+## Subsequent Work

-We enhanced Timer by this [paper](https://arxiv.org/abs/2410.04803) with **longer context** and **TimeAttention**.
+We proposed Timer-XL for unified forecasting in this [[Paper]](https://arxiv.org/abs/2410.04803).
+It can be used for **task-specific training** or **scalable pre-training**, handling **arbitrary-length** and **any-variable** time series [[Repo]](https://github.com/thuml/Timer-XL).

 <p align="center">
 <img src="./figures/timer-xl.png" alt="300" align=center />